1. Acoustica Basic Edition

 editor, which doesn't alter audio samples unless they absolutely need to

-only that portion will be adjusted -- the rest remins unaffected.
+be changed.
+When you edit a portion of a file, only that portion will be adjusted -- the rest remins unaffected.

 Wavosaur is a Windows-only application that lets you record, render